Þingvellir: From commonwealth to foreign rule

-The Alþingi (assembly) at Þingvellir was Iceland's supreme legislative and judicial authority from its establishment in 930 until 1271.
+The Alþingi (assembly) at Þingvellir was an annual two-week gathering for discussion of law and politics, convened from 930 until 1798.
+At Þingvellir, disputes were settled and laws were set by the assembly.
 The Lögberg or Law Rock was the focal point of the Alþingi and a natural platform for holding speeches.
 The Lawspeaker, elected for three years at a time, presided over the assembly and recited the law of the land.
 Before the law was written down, he was expected to recite it from memory on the Lögberg throughout three summers along with the complete assembly procedures every summer.
 Inauguration and dissolution of the assembly took place at the Lögberg, where rulings made by the Law Council were announced, the calendar was confirmed, legal actions were brought and other announcements made which concerned the entire nation.
 Anyone attending the assembly was entitled to present his case on important issues from the Lögberg.

 The Law Council served as both parliament and supreme court.
 Laws were passed and approved there, and rulings were made on points of law.
 The Law Council appointed members of the Fifth Court (a kind of appellate court) and the Lawspeaker and took part in the election of the bishop.
 Unlike the Alþingi, the Law Council was a closed body in which only certain people enjoyed full rights: chieftains who held the office of goði, their Þingmen and later also bishops.
 However, everyone at the assembly was entitled to watch and listen to the Law Council at work.

 From the earliest times until the 15th century, the Law Council met at Neðri-Vellir on the east bank of Öxará, but when the river changed its course around 1500, the council was moved to an islet in the river.
 In 1594, the Law Council was relocated to the foot of the ancient Law Rock, where it remained until the Alþingi was finally transferred from it in 1798.

 The Alþingi was Iceland's legislative and chief judicial authority for the duration of the Commonwealth, until 1271.
 Executive power was in the hands of the chieftains and parties to individual cases.
 This proved to be quite an adequate arrangement for as long as the balance of power remained, but flaws emerged when it was disrupted.

 In the final decades of the Commonwealth, there were clashes between chieftain families, which resulted in Iceland coming under the Norwegian crown.
 Executive power was strengthened under this new order, while legislative and judicial authority at first remained in the hands of the Alþingi, but was gradually transferred to the Norwegian and later the Danish rulers, until in 1662 when the King of Denmark became the absolute monarch of Iceland.